 handled that nicely as the collection count method won’t do that for me.

-Well once I get to see all the options I have for a given Concept, Class or Function I immediately try out these methods using tinker.
-Tinker is the default REPL which allows one to try out Laravels components without having to deal with views.
-Its similar to the rails and Django console.
+Well once I get to see all the options I have for a given concept, class, or function I immediately try out these methods using tinker.
+Tinker is the built-in REPL for Laravel.
+You have access to all Laravel classes and connected DB within this REPL.

-It also has some cool features which I won’t get into, but as mentioned its one of the quickest way for me to try out stuff I discover within the framework.
+It also has some cool features which I won’t get into, but as mentioned it's one of the quickest ways for me to try out stuff I discover within the framework.

 For me whenever I need to understand the flow of any PHP project I pull out

 die(var_dump(debug_backtrace()));.
 I drop this at any part of the code I